GhostWriters/DockSTARTer/README.md

 <details>
   <summary>Alternate install (any system)</summary>

 The standard install above downloads the initial script using a method with some known risks.
-For those concerned with the security of the above method here is an alternative:
+For those concerned with the security of the above method, here is an alternative:

 ```bash
 ## NOTE: Run the appropriate command for your distro